baseoursteps/qa/README.rst

        a number from an unsigned of value zero, practically obtaining ``UNSIGNED_MAX - value``.

 * How many times will this loop execute?
-(Luxoft - Harman)
+(Luxoft,Harman)

   .. code-block:: cpp